How to Sample When Making Music

-Learn what sampling is, how to sample step-by-step and get tips on better technique
+Learn the what and how of sampling, plus tips on better technique

 Sampling is one of the most fundamental skills of anyone involved in the production of music.
 And you’re gonna learn some s**t today!